progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 1: Scale from Zero to Millions of Users.md

 - Only need to serialize/deserialize data (JSON, XML, YAML...)
 - A massive amount of data

-# Vertical scaling vs horizontal scaling
+# 2. Vertical scaling vs horizontal scaling

-## Vertical - Scale up!
+## 2.1 Vertical - Scale up!

 - Add more power to servers (CPU, RAM...)
 - Pros
   - Good for small app
   - Simple
 - Cons
-  - Hard limit, impossible to add unlimited CPU and memory
+  - Hard limit: impossible to add unlimited CPU and memory to one server
   - No failover (故障转移)
   - No redundancy

-## Horizontal - Scale out!
+## 2.2 Horizontal - Scale out!

 - Add more servers
 - Good for large app

-# Load balancer
+# 3. Load balancer

 ![lb](assets/1-4.png)

-> A LB evenly distributes incoming traffic among servers
+- Evenly distributes incoming traffic among servers
 - Security
-  - Servers are unreachable directly by clients
+  - Servers are not reachable directly by clients
-  - Private IPs used for server-server and server-LB communications
+  - Private IPs are used for server-server and server-LB communications
 - Availability
-  - Failover, if s1 is down, traffic will be routed to s2
+  - Failover, if s1 is down, traffic will be redirected to s2
-  - Add more servers anytime if traffic grows
+  - We can add more servers anytime if traffic grows

-# Database replication
+# 4. Database replication

 ![db](assets/1-5.png)